LumenGNU/ManSearchProvider/README.md

 - Opens nested shell in a separate window
 - Opens terminal window with log and debug output
 - Safe for testing (doesn't crash your main desktop)
+- Interaction with nested shell may be significantly slower

+Control nested shell:

 - Run: `npm run nested-shell:start`
 - Stop and run (restart): `npm run nested-shell:restart`
 - Stop: `npm run nested-shell:stop` or close the terminal window
-- Interaction with nested shell may be significantly slower

 ⚠️ [**This is designed for GNOME Shell 45-48 and won't work in GNOME Shell 49+.**](https://gjs.guide/extensions/upgrading/gnome-shell-49.html#debugging)

+> **Alternative:**
-**Alternative**: Instead of using nested shell, you can log out and log back in to test the extension in your actual GNOME session.
+> Instead of using nested shell, you can log out and log back in to test the extension in your actual GNOME session.
 This is more stable but less convenient for rapid development and doesn't provide real-time debug output.

 ## Build and Debug Configuration